alisaifee/limits/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Bug Report Template
-title: ''
+about: Submit a bug report
 labels: ''
-assignees: ''

 ---